ethereum/ethereum-org-website/src/content/decentralized-social-networks.md

 summaryPoint2: Decentralized social media networks protect user privacy and enhance data security.
 summaryPoint3: Tokens and NFTs create new ways to monetize content.
 ---

 Social networks play a massive role in our daily communications and interactions.
 However, centralized control of these platforms has created many problems: data breaches, server outages, de-platforming, censorship, and privacy violations are some of the trade-offs social media often make.
 To combat these issues, developers are building social networks on Ethereum.
 Decentralized social networks can fix many of the problems of traditional social networking platforms and improve users' overall experience.

 ## What are decentralized social networks? {#what-are-decentralized-social-networks}

 Decentralized social media networks are blockchain-based platforms that allow users to exchange information as well as publish and distribute content to audiences.
-Because these applications run on the blockchain, they are decentralized and resistant to censorship and undue control.
+Because these applications run on the blockchain, they are capable of being decentralized and resistant to censorship and undue control.

 Many decentralized social networks exist as alternatives to established social media services, such as Facebook, LinkedIn, Twitter, and Medium.
 But blockchain-powered social networks have a number of features that put them ahead of traditional social platforms.